rayniel95/distributed-cms-Massiel-Villalba-Rayniel-Ramos/Readme.md

 Start removing containers.
 Select a random container, remove it, wait one minute, select other container, remove it, wait one minute, select other container, remove it, wait one minute, go to `Lista de paginas`.
 The page will remain available!!!!!
 This is because system nodes can crash but data will remain (data is replicated).
 It is a fault tolerant system!!!!!!!!!!!!

+**Note: I can not create a Kubernetes cluster because broadcast problem.
+It is a bit difficult to create a Kubernetes cluster using broadcast without knowledge about broadcasting ports.**

 [1]: https://en.wikipedia.org/wiki/Chord_(peer-to-peer)#:~:text=In%20computing%2C%20Chord%20is%20a,to%2Dpeer%20distributed%20hash%20table.&text=Chord%20specifies%20how%20keys%20are,node%20responsible%20for%20that%20key.